Skin Cancer and Melanoma

 - Open sore

-If you are concerned about unusual skin changes, see your doctor.
+If you are concerned about unusual skin changes, especially if they don’t heal by themselves, see your doctor.

 What Are the Treatments for Skin Cancer?

-The treatments available for skin cancer include topical therapies (treatment applied to the skin cancer), surgery, radiation therapy, chemotherapy and/or targeted therapy.
+The treatments available for skin cancer include topical therapies (treatment applied to the skin cancer), surgery, radiation therapy, chemotherapy, immunotherapy and/or targeted therapy.

 The choice of treatment will depend on the type of skin cancer, the extent of the cancer and patient preference.
 A team of doctors including surgeons, dermatologists, radiation oncologists and medical oncologists will decide together on the best treatment for an individual patient.